Steven Madden (NASDAQ:SHOO) Issues FY 2022 Earnings Guidance

-Steven Madden (NASDAQ:SHOO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided EPS guidance of $2.730-$2.830 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.870.
+Steven Madden (NASDAQ:SHOO – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+The company provided earnings per share guidance of $2.730-$2.830 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.870.
 The company issued revenue guidance of $2.04 billion-$2.10 billion, compared to the consensus revenue estimate of $2.03 billion.

-A number of equities analysts recently commented on the company.
-Zacks Investment Research downgraded Steven Madden from a buy rating to a hold rating and set a $50.00 target price for the company. in a report on Thursday, January 6th.
-StockNews.com upgraded Steven Madden from a hold rating to a buy rating in a report on Saturday, March 5th.
-Loop Capital upgraded Steven Madden from a hold rating to a buy rating and set a $50.00 target price for the company in a report on Tuesday, January 11th.
-Finally, Piper Sandler upgraded Steven Madden from a neutral rating to an overweight rating and upped their target price for the company from $54.00 to $56.00 in a report on Monday, December 6th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of Buy and an average target price of $53.67.
+SHOO has been the topic of a number of recent analyst reports.
+Piper Sandler upgraded Steven Madden from a neutral rating to an overweight rating and increased their price objective for the company from $54.00 to $56.00 in a report on Monday, December 6th.
+Loop Capital upgraded shares of Steven Madden from a hold rating to a buy rating and set a $50.00 price target on the stock in a research note on Tuesday, January 11th.
+Zacks Investment Research downgraded shares of Steven Madden from a buy rating to a hold rating and set a $50.00 price objective for the company. in a research report on Thursday, January 6th.
+Finally, StockNews.com raised shares of Steven Madden from a hold rating to a buy rating in a research report on Saturday, March 5th.
+One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the company.
+According to data from MarketBeat, the stock presently has an average rating of Buy and a consensus price target of $53.67.

-The business also recently announced a quarterly dividend, which will be paid on Friday, March 25th.
-Stockholders of record on Friday, March 11th will be paid a $0.21 dividend.
-This is a boost from Steven Madden’s previous quarterly dividend of $0.15.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 2.19%.
-The ex-dividend date of this dividend is Thursday, March 10th.
-Steven Madden’s dividend payout ratio is currently 25.64%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
+Investors of record on Friday, March 11th will be issued a dividend of $0.21 per share.
+This represents a $0.84 dividend on an annualized basis and a yield of 2.04%.
+The ex-dividend date is Thursday, March 10th.
+This is a positive change from Steven Madden’s previous quarterly dividend of $0.15.
+Steven Madden’s dividend payout ratio is currently 35.90%.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-LPL Financial LLC boosted its position in shares of Steven Madden by 16.6% during the third quarter.
-LPL Financial LLC now owns 13,576 shares of the textile maker’s stock valued at $545,000 after buying an additional 1,930 shares during the last quarter.
-Allstate Corp boosted its position in shares of Steven Madden by 9.9% during the fourth quarter.
-Allstate Corp now owns 17,374 shares of the textile maker’s stock valued at $807,000 after buying an additional 1,571 shares during the last quarter.
-Schonfeld Strategic Advisors LLC purchased a new stake in shares of Steven Madden during the fourth quarter valued at $1,171,000.
-Deutsche Bank AG boosted its position in shares of Steven Madden by 1.9% during the fourth quarter.
-Deutsche Bank AG now owns 56,960 shares of the textile maker’s stock valued at $2,647,000 after buying an additional 1,063 shares during the last quarter.
-Finally, California State Teachers Retirement System boosted its position in shares of Steven Madden by 0.9% during the fourth quarter.
-California State Teachers Retirement System now owns 113,040 shares of the textile maker’s stock valued at $5,253,000 after buying an additional 1,005 shares during the last quarter.
-95.28% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently made changes to their positions in SHOO.
+LPL Financial LLC increased its stake in Steven Madden by 16.6% in the 3rd quarter.
+LPL Financial LLC now owns 13,576 shares of the textile maker’s stock valued at $545,000 after purchasing an additional 1,930 shares in the last quarter.
+Allstate Corp grew its holdings in Steven Madden by 9.9% in the fourth quarter.
+Allstate Corp now owns 17,374 shares of the textile maker’s stock valued at $807,000 after purchasing an additional 1,571 shares during the last quarter.
+Schonfeld Strategic Advisors LLC purchased a new position in shares of Steven Madden in the fourth quarter valued at $1,171,000.
+Deutsche Bank AG raised its stake in shares of Steven Madden by 1.9% during the 4th quarter.
+Deutsche Bank AG now owns 56,960 shares of the textile maker’s stock worth $2,647,000 after buying an additional 1,063 shares during the last quarter.
+Finally, California State Teachers Retirement System boosted its position in shares of Steven Madden by 0.9% in the 4th quarter.
+California State Teachers Retirement System now owns 113,040 shares of the textile maker’s stock worth $5,253,000 after buying an additional 1,005 shares in the last quarter.
+Institutional investors and hedge funds own 95.28% of the company’s stock.

 Steven Madden Company Profile (Get Rating)